MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-company-data.md

 After the enrichment process completes, you can review the newly enriched customer profiles data under **My enrichments**.
 Additionally, you'll find the time of the last update and the number of enriched profiles.

-You can access a detailed view of each enriched profile by selecting **View enriched data**.
+You can see a sample of the enriched data in the preview tile.
+Click **See more** and select the **Data** tab to access a detailed view of each enriched profile.

 ### Overview card